Under the hood

 - PDF text watermark and page numbers

-- PDF metadata removal
+- PDF metadata removal and compression

-- Plain text, Markdown, HTML tools
+- Plain text and text-cleaning tools

-- ZIP file packaging
+- ZIP file packaging and preparation

 Step 2 in detail